Hanan-Nawaz/PyBankingApp/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.

-Feel free to customize and modify this template further to suit the specific details and requirements of your PyBankingApp repository.